10+ Powerful Black History Month Speakers For Your 2022 Event

 When is Black History Month?

-Black History Month takes place from the 1st – 31st October every year.
+Black History Month takes place from the 1st to the 31st of October every year.

-This year’s theme is ‘Black Family: Representation, Identity and Diversity’.
+This year’s theme is ‘Black Health & Wellness’.

 How did Black History Month start?